4.9-Stars

 There are a few things that you should know about the wire colours for connecting the fan.
 The junction box bare ground wire should be connected to the green wire of the bracket hanger using a wire connector.
 And join the white motor wire to the neutral box wire.

-Lastly, connect the black and blue motor wire to the black hot wire of the box and meticulously fold them together.
-Remember, electrical wiring is hazardous and should only be handled by a licensed electrician.
+Finally, connect the black and blue motor wires to the black hot wire in the box, folding them together carefully.
+Electrical wiring carries serious risks and should be managed only by a licensed electrician.

 10. Attaching The Ceiling Fan Blades